 Gain through Cardio

-While getting that mass pump to your muscles feels great during strength training, it’s important you remember to hit at least a few minutes on a cardio machine.
+It’s important you remember to hit at least a few minutes on a cardio machine after you are finished strength training.
 While exclusively training cardio can be harmful to your joints, using cardio to complement your strength training can have huge benefits.

 Switching between cardio and strength training reduces the risk of injury, promotes fat loss, and gives you better muscle endurance.
 When performing a cardio exercise, you are building up stamina in the muscles used during a strength workout (particularly in your lower body).